cgbur/whisp/README.md

   or Slack.

 - **Document Writing**: Speak freely to draft large amounts of text quickly.
-  Then apply post-processing yourself or with the help of a language model to refine the text.
+  Then apply post-This is the test.This is the test.I think this is a very good and formal test. yourself or with the help of a language model to refine the text.

 - **Code Commenting**: Dictate comments directly into your editor.
 Note this